Getting Started with Microsoft Stream

 - Stream videos can only be viewed by others with campus credentials, so it cannot be used to share media content with the general public.

-- Stream videos can be shared as links or embeds in Cougar Courses.
+- Stream videos can be shared as links, embedded in Teams, or embeded in Cougar Courses.

 - Only people authorized to see a video will be able to view it.
 Since Streams is designed for intra-company use, by default, when you upload a video, the permissions are set for the video to be visible